offlinehoster/openvz_scripts/Readme.md

 #### Installing
-Just download the vzCTID_renumbering to your local /usr/local/bin or any other directory.
+Just download the vzCTID_renumbering_(Debian|CentOS) to your local /usr/local/bin or any other directory.

 #### Bob has a question: Why don´t you just use -> 'vzctl chkpnt 100 --dumpfile /tmp/Dump.100' ?